SteelCompendium/compendium/docs/Classes/Elementalist/2nd-Level Features/2nd-Level Specialization Feature/Disciple Of Fire.md

 # Disciple Of Fire

-*Your connection to fire allows you to protect yourself from it and rip away the protections of others.*
+Your connection to fire allows you to protect yourself from it, even as you rip away the protections of others.
+You have fire immunity equal to 5 plus your level in this class.
+Any fire damage you deal ignores a target's fire immunity.

-You gain fire immunity equal to 5 plus your level in this class.
-In addition, your fire damage dealt by you ignores other creature's fire immunities.
-Finally, when you deal damage with a fire ability, the damage is increased by an amount equal to your Reason score.
+At the start of a combat encounter, you gain surges equal to your Victories.
+Whenever you deal damage with a surge, you can make that damage fire damage.